What we focus on increases. Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.

 Continual improvement, comparing ourselves with ourselves, failing forward, planning, doing, evaluating are all skills.
 Skills are something we can see that give us confidence because of the accomplishment.
 Our skills make us feel good because we are prepared, not scared.
 Seeing positive results motivates us to continue improving.
 Confidence and courage are contagious.

-Avoid Desperation: The easiest way to avoid problems like drugs, debt, pornography, etc. – is to never start.
+Avoid Desperation: The simplest way to avoid problems like drugs, debt, pornography, etc. – is to never start.

 As difficult, pointless or boring, as school may appear at times, it is a critical practice time in our life to develop habits and skills.
-Think of the disadvantages and challenges created by not being able to read, do math, understand history, complete work on time and work with others.
+Think of the disadvantages and challenges created by not being able to read, do math, understand history, complete work on time, do what we say we will do, and work with others.
 The lack of these skills limits our options, such as employment, which puts us in survival mode right from the start of adulthood.
 We easily become susceptible to abuse.
 Desperate to feel valued and important we can easily become the abuser.
 Find positive, useful interests and develop habits and skills that fit those interests.
 Don’t do nothing.
 Doing nothing leads to boredom which steals our productive time and we are left alone, weak and likely desperate.

 Habits and skills are not built overnight.
 Any skill takes time to develop.
 With repetition and practice, skills become habits.
 We get better at what we practice, good or bad.
 Practice makes permanent.
 Be careful what and how we practice.
 Perfect practice makes perfect.
 Good habits are difficult to create and bad habits are even more difficult to break.
 Good or bad, habits become part of who we are.
 Good habits are sustainable over a lifetime.
 Bad habits crush us over a lifetime.